Work with me on NLP at the University of Sydney!

-- You receive a formal offer about 3-5 weeks later.
+- You receive a formal offer.

 If I have a grant that can fund your PhD I will tell you in step (2).
 Otherwise, the university application form also includes an application for university fellowships (the RTP) that fund your entire PhD.

 I am looking for multiple students to work on Natural Language Processing.
 Projects will also cross over into Crowdsourcing / Human Computation, Data Science, and Machine Learning.

 I am towards the hands-on end as an advisor and aim to build a collaborative, socially connected group.
 My group will have weekly group meetings and visits by researchers from around the world (virtual for now).

 - A Bachelor’s degree that includes significant experience in Computer Science.

 - Some form of research experience.
 For example, any of these would be sufficient: